 This page is for local authority public health staff.
-The resources available from the page are presented as part of The UK Health Security Agency’s (UKHSA) remit to work collaboratively and support the wider public health agenda.
-You will find information on; your local Knowledge and Evidence Specialists, OpenAthens, library and evidence support available to you, resources you can access, training which can be provided and links to COVID-19 resources.
+The resources available from the page are presented as part of the UK Health Security Agency’s (UKHSA) remit to work collaboratively and support the wider public health agenda.
+You will find information on; your local Knowledge and Evidence Specialists, OpenAthens, library and evidence support available to you, resources you can access, and training which can be provided.
+All links on this page open in a new tab unless otherwise specified.

-UKHSA Knowledge and Evidence Specialists supporting COVID response and recovery in local authorities in your region
+UKHSA Knowledge and Evidence Specialists supporting local authorities in your region

 Support and resources for local authority public health teams

-UKHSA available support to local authority public health teams
+UKHSA Knowledge and Library Services support to local authority public health teams

-- Literature searching and information retrieval on COVID-19 topics (response and recovery)
+- Literature searching and information retrieval on public health topics

 - Enquiry services, including OpenAthens queries